Polyrating: A Cost-Effective and Bias-Aware Rating System for LLM Evaluation: Evaluation

 We now compare separately fitted univariate leaderboards with a multivariate leaderboard fitted using \tool.
 Since the univariate approach is shift-invariant, we need to fix the shifting constant for each task.
 We follow the approach of the Chatbot Arena and set the constant by fixing the rating of Mixtral-8x7b-Instruct-v0.1 to $1114$ for all tasks.
 We will show that this approach fails to provide comparable ratings for the models in the leaderboard.

 \paragraph{Results} \cref{tab:leaderboard-small} and \cref{tab:leaderboard-small-single} show the ratings of several models in the leaderboard fitted using \tool and a univariate approach respectively.
 For a full overview of all models, we refer to \cref{app:results}.
 By examining the modifiers computed by \tool, we immediately see the downside of the univariate approach.
-In both the English and Chinese tasks, the Mixtral model performs very differently compared to the other tasks.
-Fixing the shifting constant using this model results in significant ratings shifts for these two tasks compared to the base rating.
+The Mixtral model performs significantly worse, resp. better, on the Chinese, resp.
+English, task compared to its base rating.
+Therefore, fixing the shifting constant using Mixtral results in significant ratings shifts for these tasks making cross-task comparisons impossible.

 This effect is most apparent in the Chinese task.
-Almost all models gain substantial ratings in the univariate approach, even though yi-large-preview is the only model built bilingually from the ground up.
-In contrast, \tool shows that yi-large-preview is the only model that gains rating in this task.
-Similarly, llama-3-70b-instruct, a model specifically trained for English, gains only 22 rating points in the English task using the univariate approach, whereas \tool shows it gains 67 rating points, aligning more with expectations.
-The last two tasks show more similarities between the two approaches, but we note that the arbitrary shifting constant for each task makes it very hard to actually trust these modifiers in the univariate approach.
+97 of the 114 models included in the dataset gain rating for this task in the univariate approach, even though most models were not specifically trained for the Chinese language.
+In contrast, \tool shows that only 67 models gain rating, and that the only ones to do so significantly are models trained by Chinese model providers, such as Yi, Qwen and GLM.

+Inspecting the English task, we find that \tool indicates that top models tend to lose rating for this task, while bad models tend to gain rating.
+This is in line with expectations as older and worse models were predominantly trained on English data, making them more suitable for this task and thus increase their rating.
+However, the univariate approach simply shows that more than 100 models lose rating for this task, with no discernable pattern.